Meaning “Raccoon” Protector…Provider

 My warrior spirit to be reclaimed.

-Our focus is on ensuring continuity of Aboriginal children’s cultural and historical teachings.
+Our focus is on ensuring continuity of Indigenous children’s cultural and historical teachings.

-- We provide placement for Aboriginal Children and Youth.
+- We provide placement for Indigenous Children and Youth.

 - Our foster parents meet regional standards and licensing through a complete training program.